Brief Introduction to Missing Operating System Error

 - Press on F10 to save changes and quite from BIOS.

-4.Rebuild Master Boot RecordBoth mistaken operation and virus attack may cause MBR damaged.
+Both mistaken operation and virus attack may cause MBR damaged.
 Once this special boot code (located in the first sector of a hard disk) is damaged, Windows won’t start.
 Well then, how can we fix or rebuild MBR without loading system?
 Users can turn to these 3 tools: Windows installation CD/DVD, Windows repair disk, and MiniTool Partition Wizard Bootable CD (a freeware for Windows non-server users).

 If you are using Windows installation disk, start computer with it to get Language select interface, then make preferences, and click “Next” to continue.

-Here, we can choose either Startup Repair and Command Prompt to do the recovery.
-However, since the former will automatically fix all problems that are preventing Windows from starting, it will require much more time.
-So here we just choose Command Prompt to open a command prompt window:
+Here, we can choose either “Startup Repair” or “Command Prompt” to do the recovery.
+However, since the former will automatically fix all problems that are preventing Windows from starting, it requires much more time.
+So here we just choose Command Prompt to open a command prompt window.

-In the window above we can type bootrec /fixmbr to fix MBR only, but we can also type bootrec /fixboot and bootrec /rebuildbcd to do more repairs.
+In the window above we can type “bootrec /fixmbr” to fix MBR only, but we can also type “bootrec /fixboot” and “bootrec /rebuildbcd” to do more repairs.
 At last, safely quit from Command Prompt by typing exit.

-Tip: since steps to fix MBR by using Windows repair disk are nearly the same as those by using installation disk, here we don’t introduce this program.
+Since steps to fix MBR by using Windows repair disk are nearly the same as those by using installation disk, here we don’t introduce this program.

-After these operations, you can restart computer to see whether the problem has been solved.
-Nevertheless, Microsoft says the fixmbr command may damage your partition table if a virus is present or if a hardware problem exists.
+After these operations, you can restart computer to see whether “Missing Operating System” has been solved.
+Nevertheless, Microsoft says the fixmbr command may damage your partition table if a virus presents or if a hardware problem exists.
 Once partition table is damaged, existing partitions might be inaccessible so that data cannot be used.

 However, if fixing MBR still doesn’t work, users need to try our last solution.

-5.Set Correct Partition ActiveIf we are running Windows under Legacy BIOS + MBR mode, the partition which saves boot files should be set active so that MBR can pass boot right to boot manager which is in charging of finding Windows.
+If we are running Windows under Legacy BIOS + MBR mode, the partition which saves boot files should be set active so that MBR can pass boot right to boot manager which is in charge of finding Windows.
+If a wrong partition is set active, naturally operating system cannot be found.
 For more details of Active Partition, please see Accidentally Marked Drive C Active.
-If a wrong partition is set active, naturally operating system cannot be found.
-But fortunately, users can start computer via bootable partitioning tool to see whether their active partition is set correctly, and then set the wrong partition inactive and mark right partition active.
-MiniTool Partition Wizard Bootable CD can help do these operations.
-Detailed steps are as follows:

 For detailed steps, please see Set Partition Active/Inactive.
 Once all changes are completed, try booting Windows from local hard drive.

-Now, all solutions to Missing Operating System or Operating System not Found error have been shown, and you can try using these solutions when troubled by such a kind of questions.
-If one or some of these resolutions are proved to be useful for you, cplease share this post with others who have similar troubles.
+Now, all solutions to Missing Operating System or Operating System not Found error have been shown, and you can try using these solutions when troubled by such a kind of question.
+If one or some of these resolutions are proved to be useful for you, please share this post to others who have similar troubles.